InsulationStop.com's FAQ Page

 Can I use reflective foil insulation to insulate around my foundation wall?

 Absolutely, you can and should use foil insulation to insulate around your concrete or brick foundation walls.
 You should use our Concrete Barrier Foil product.
 Basements and foundation walls are typically large areas because of their contact with the earth are primary sources of heat loss.
 Ultra CONCRETE BARRIER FOIL excels in this area.
-Its impervious to moisture and insect infiltration and creates a barrier between the outside earth and your basement wall.
-Its a vapor and radon barrier as well.
+It is impervious to moisture and insect infiltration and creates a barrier between the outside earth and your basement wall.
+It is a vapor and radon barrier as well.
 The bubbles act as a capillary break that stops moisture intrusion.
 The reflective foil barrier is surrounded by the patented bubble/foil/bubble design.
-CBF™ protects the waterproof coating used on the dirt side of the wall while back-filling the soil.
+CBF® protects the waterproof coating used on the dirt side of the wall while back-filling the soil.

 Back to Top